r-bk/cds/README.md

 - `ArrayString` - an array with string-like API
 - `lformat!` - a macro to format a string on stack, without memory allocation (yields an `ArrayString`)
-- `SmallVec` - a vector with optimization for small capacities
+- `SmallVec` - a growable array with optimization for small capacities

 ## Crate Features